zordius/lightncandy/UPGRADE.md

 * Option FLAG_MUSTACHESP removed.
 * Option FLAG_MUSTACHEPAIN removed.
 * Option FLAG_MUSTACHE includes FLAG_RUNTIMEPARTIAL now.
+* LightnCandy be refactored into many sub classes, you can not just use curl to install it now.
-* Due to big change of rendering function: sec() and inv(), the rendering supporting class `LCRun3` is renamed to `LCRun4`.
+* Due to big change of rendering function: sec() and inv(), the rendering supporting class `LCRun3` is renamed to `LightnCandy\Runtime`.
 If you compile templates as none standalone PHP code by LightnCandy v0.23 or before, you should compile these templates again.
 Or, you may run into `Class 'LCRun3' not found` error when you execute these old rendering functions.

 Version v0.19
 -------------